 If you take a quick look at the Bloom Hybrid mattress on the company’s website, it’s clear the company is targeting eco-conscious consumers who prefer natural and organic materials.
 As you will find out below, this mattress uses a combination of natural foams, fibers, and fabrics.

-On that note, the next layer is comprised of 8″ quantum edge pocketed coils.
+- Quantum Edge Layer: The next layer consists of 8″ quantum edge pocketed coils.
 These coils serve as the primary support structure for the bed.
 Depending on which size you select, the bed will contain up to 1,189 individual coils.

-Next is a 3″ layer of talalay latex foam.
-This layer serves dual purposes.
-It provides a soft transition from the firm coils below, as well as some comfort for the person sleeping.
+- Talalay Latex Foam Layer: Next is a 3″ layer of talalay latex foam.
+This layer serves two main purposes: It provides a soft transition from the firm coils below, as well as some comfort for the person sleeping.
 For those of you who don’t know, talalay latex is premium, natural foam that is actually derived from the sap of rubber trees.